Australian art: British colonization (1788–1850)

 Lewin's Platypus (1808) represents the fine detail and scientific observation displayed by many of these early painters.

 As well as inspiration in natural history, there were some ethnographic portraiture of Aboriginal Australians, particularly in the 1830s.
 Artists included Augustus Earle in New South Wales and Benjamin Duterrau, Robert Dowling and the sculptor Benjamin Law, recording images of Aboriginal Tasmanians.

 The most significant landscape artist of this era was John Glover.
-Heavily influenced by 18th-century European landscape painters, such as Claude Lorraine and Salvator Rosa, his works captured the distinctive Australian features of open country, fallen logs, and blue hills.
+Heavily influenced by 18th-century European landscape painters, such as Claude Lorrain and Salvator Rosa, his works captured the distinctive Australian features of open country, fallen logs, and blue hills.

 Conrad Martens (1801–1878) worked from 1835 to 1878 as a professional artist, painting many landscapes and was commercially successful.
 His work has been regarded as softening the landscape to fit European sensibilities.
 His watercolour studies of Sydney Harbour are well regarded, and seen as introducing Romantic ideals to his paintings.
 Martens is also remembered for accompanying scientist Charles Darwin on HMS Beagle (as had Augustus Earle).